Meet the Barbell Rehab Team

 DPT, CSCS, SFMA, FMS, Cert.
 TMM

-Barbell Rehab was created by Dr. Michael Mash to help fitness and rehab professions improve their management of clients with pain or mobility limitations.
+Barbell Rehab was created by Dr. Michael Mash, Physical Therapist and Barbell Coaching Expert to help fitness and rehab professionals improve their management of clients with pain or mobility limitations.
 He received his Doctor of Physical Therapy in 2016 from Duquesne University and his Bachelor of Science in Biology from Saint Vincent College in 2014.

-Dr. Michael holds the prestigious Certified Strength and Conditioning Specialist (CSCS) title given by the National Strength and Conditioning Association, and presents live courses across the country certified by this organization as well.
+Dr. Michael holds the prestigious Certified Strength and Conditioning Specialist (CSCS) title given by the National Strength and Conditioning Association.
 Additionally, he is certified in the Selective Functional Movement Assessment (SFMA), and Functional Movement Screen (FMS), two systems dedicated to assessing human movement.

 Dr. Lauryn Ginsberg

 Lead Instructor, The Barbell Rehab Olympic Weightlifting Workshop

 Since 2016 she has been competing in olympic weightlifting both locally and at the national level.
 She has numerous MA state records in her weight class.
 Lauryn is also a USA Weightlifting Level 1 Certified Coach.
 It is her athletic and coaching background that inspired her to become a physical therapist and to help others stay healthy, fit, and injury-free.